 We currently have recorded valuation allowances that we intend to maintain until it is more likely than not the deferred tax assets will be realized.
 Other than valuation allowances associated with tax attributes acquired through acquisitions, our income tax expense recorded in the future will be reduced to the extent of decreases in our valuation allowances.
 The realization of our remaining deferred tax assets is primarily dependent on future taxable income.
 Any reduction in future taxable income including but not limited to any future restructuring activities may require that we record an additional valuation allowance against our deferred tax assets.
 An increase in the valuation allowance would result in additional income tax expense in such period and could have a significant impact on our future earnings.
 If a change in a valuation allowance occurs, which was established in connection with an acquisition, such adjustment may impact goodwill rather than the income tax provision.
 In addition, the calculation of our tax liabilities involves dealing with uncertainties in the application of complex tax regulations in a multitude of jurisdictions across our global operations.
 We recognize potential liabilities and record tax reserves for anticipated tax audit issues in the U.S. and other tax jurisdictions based on our estimate of whether, and the extent to which, additional taxes will be due.
 These tax liabilities are reflected net of related tax loss carry forwards.
 We adjust these reserves in light of changing facts and circumstances; however, due to the complexity of some of these uncertainties, the ultimate resolution may result in a payment that is materially different from our current estimate of the tax liabilities.
-If our estimate of tax liabilities proves to be less than the recorded amounts, the reversal of the liabilities would result in tax benefits being recognized in the period when we determine the reserves are no longer necessary.
-If the tax liabilities relate to tax uncertainties existing at the
+If our estimate of tax liabilities proves to be less than the ultimate assessment, an additional charge to expense would result.
+If payment of these amounts ultimately proves to be less than the recorded amounts, the reversal of the liabilities would result in tax benefits being recognized in